ArthurFleischman/autocam/README.md

 # autocam
-a camera tripod which can be remote controlled, using arduino, stepper motors and nRF24l01 module
+A camera tripod which can be remote controlled, using arduino, stepper or servo mottors and nRF24l01 module.
+This project aims to streamline and facilitate filming and streamings.